© www.utopianature.com 2006-2008

 Hooded Oriole - local, uncommon spring to fall; TC;U;SR;N;UP

-Audubon's Oriole - hard to see resident in valley; SR;TC;LM;UP;UR;N
+Audubon's Oriole - hard to find low density resident; SR;TC;LM;UP;UR;N

 Baltimore Oriole - uncommon migrant spring or fall; TC;UP;LM

-Bullock's Oriole - occasional migrant, scarce nester; TC;UP;N
+Bullock's Oriole - occasional migrant, very scarce nester downvalley; TC;UP;N

 Scott's Oriole - uncommon March to Sept., last early Oct.; SR; UP;TC;U;LM;N